AlexKressner/OptiDeploy/README.md

   ````

 5. Add secrets on github
-  - PRIVATE_KEY: your pricate ssh key copied from the manager node
+  - PRIVATE_KEY: your private ssh key copied from the manager node
   - SERVER_IPV4: ip address of the manager node
+  - PAPERTRAIL_URL: your papertrail url
+  - DOCKERHUB_NAMESPACE: your dockerhub namespace
+  - DOCKERHUB_ACCESS_TOKEN: your dockerhub access token to push and pull images
+  - DIGITAL_OCEAN_ACCESS_TOKEN: your digitalocean access token to access the droplets